driule/ai-contextor/GITHUB-SETUP.md

 ---

-### Option 2: GitHub Packages (Advanced)
+### Option 2: GitHub Packages (Not Recommended)

-If you want to use GitHub Packages instead of npm registry:
+**Note**: GitHub "Packages" section only shows packages published to GitHub Packages registry, not npm packages.

-1. Go to repository Settings → Packages
-2. Enable GitHub Packages
+To show package in "Packages" section, you would need to:

-3. Publish package to GitHub Packages registry
+- Publish to GitHub Packages registry (separate from npm)

-**Note**: This is more complex and not necessary if you're using npm registry.
+- Use scoped package name: `@driule/ai-contextor`
+- Maintain two separate packages

+**Recommendation**: Not necessary.
+The npm link in README is sufficient.

 ---

 ### Option 3: Add Package Link in README (Already Done ✅)

 The README.md already includes:

 - npm badge
 - npm package link
 - Installation instructions